Are you looking for a fun project to do with your kids for the holidays? This is it!

 After the red dough is ready, give each student with a small ball of white and red salt dough.
 Invite them to mix the dough together until they are happy with the mixture.
 You can let this process go on as long as your students are interested.

-To form the peppermint candy, have students roll their dough into a ball between their hands, then squish it flat on the table using the palms of their hands.
+To form the peppermint candy, have students roll out the dough into a ball between their hands, then squish it flat on the table using the palms of their hands.

 You can leave the dough out overnight to dry on a cookie sheet covered with parchment paper, but make sure they are turned at least once to dry the back and front evenly.